TodoMove/service-base/README.md

 # Notes

 All items use the `Metable` trait so can store any meta data needed for reference later on.
 If you're syncing a folder to Wunderlist, and it returns its own folderid you can store that in the metadata (`$folder->meta('wunderlist-id', $id);`) for retrieval later on when you need to put projects in that folder

+# Examples
+* To write your own `Reader` you're best reading through the code of our [OmniFocus reader](https://github.com/TodoMove/omnifocus)
+* To write your own `Writer` you're best reading through the code of our [Wunderlist writer](https://github.com/TodoMove/service-wunderlist)